Maria Kronfeldner

 Office Hours:

-Service for the community: She is currently member of the advisory board of the Karl Popper Foundation, Steering Committee Member (Präsidium) of the Österreichische Gesellschaft für Philosophie (OEGP), and member of the research network of the OSUN-funded Global Observatory on Academic Freedom.
-At CEU she is acting chair of the Equal Opportunities Committee and member of the Social Mind Center.
-She is MA Program Director in the Philosophy Department, directs CEU's Philosophy Research and Publish Lab, co-directs he Vienna Science Studies Lab, and co-hosts a video-channel with Conversations in Socially Engaged Philosophy
+Current service for the community: Kronfeldner is currently Steering Committee Member (Präsidium) of the Österreichische Gesellschaft für Philosophie (OEGP), member of the advisory board of the Karl Popper Foundation, and member of the Leiden-based Research AFITE Network on Academic Freedom, and the PPE Society's working group on the ethical limits of academic inquiry (ELAI).
+At CEU she is member of the Social Mind Center, directs CEU's Philosophy Research and Publish Lab, co-directs the Vienna Science Studies Lab, and co-hosts a video-channel with Conversations in Socially Engaged Philosophy

 Selected recent papers, talks, media appearance and other news (for older news from AY 2015-16, 2016-17, and 2017-18 scroll down to File attachements and see the Archive):